NullifyDev/Pyrite/README.md

  # Showcase
  - img 1
+   ~ Main Interface
 ##
  - img 2
+   ~ Node Network for Plugins
 ##
  - img 3
+   ~ Customization Menu for Interface
  # Features
 - UI Customisability (Change Layout, Theme using CSS)
 - Node based modding (JS-powered modules for tuning the audio recieved by the user)